Originally Posted: August 10, 2013

 Later in 2005, with an expanding family they decided to refinance their home so they could take some equity out and make some home improvements.
 Their neighbor and mortgage broker told them that, in order to get the best loan, they would need to repaint the exterior of their home so that it looked good for the appraisal.
 After interviewing nearly a dozen contractors, the Rubins chose a painting contractor who said he was certified in the lead-safe work practices that were required to safely repaint the exterior.
 Unfortunately, he lied—they later (too late) learned he had failed the lead-safe work practices certification exam; in fact, he used the most dangerous methods possible to prepare their home for painting (open flame torch burning, dry scraping and pressure washing) and their children were instantly poisoned…

 Tamara has since become an internationally recognized, award-winning* lead-poisoning prevention advocate and documentary filmmaker.
 In 2008 she began her personal advocacy site, mychildrenhaveleadpoisoning.com.
 In 2011 she founded the nonprofit Lead Safe America Foundation and began working on the documentary feature film MisLEAD: America’s Secret Epidemic.

-Since then Tamara has created a strong web and media presence for the cause of lead-poisoning prevention, in an effort to bring this message to the world: lead-poisoning was not “solved” with the 1978 ban on lead in residential paint.
+Since then Tamara has created an unprecedented web and media presence (including Social Media) for the cause of lead-poisoning prevention, in an effort to bring this message to the world: lead-poisoning was not “solved” with the 1978 ban on lead in residential paint.
 She is committed to educating every parent about this wholly preventable environmental illness that causes permanent brain damage in young children yet still today conservatively costs the United States more than $50.9 Billion annually!

 Through her advocacy work, Tamara has personally helped thousands of families create safer homes and environments for their children.